Roast28 | Brazil drought coffee prices | farmer hands dry soil

 How your coffee choice can make a difference

 Supporting Fair Trade and Organic coffee means investing in farms that prioritize sustainability.
 These farms often receive higher pay, training, and weather-resistant tools.
-Choosing ethical coffee choices like Fair Trade dark roast coffee shows a commitment to both people and the planet.
+Choosing ethical coffee choices that are Fair Trade certified shows a commitment to both people and the planet.
 It’s a small switch with real impact.

 Roast28 | Brazil drought coffee prices | Fair Trade Certified USDA Organic online